Valeriano Weyler

 Captain General Valeriano Weyler y Nicolau, 1st Duke of Rubí, 1st Marquess of Tenerife (17 September 1838 – 20 October 1930) was a Spanish Army officer and colonial administrator who served as the Governor-General of the Philippines and the Governor-General of Cuba, and later as the Minister for War.
-He is infamous for the brutality with which he executed his assignment to supress an 1897 rebellion in Cuba through a policy of mass-reconcentration, which is estimated to have killed between 170,000 and 400,000 Cubans, significantly influencing United States interests in declaring war on Spain.
+He is infamous for the brutality with which he executed his assignment to suppress an 1897 rebellion in Cuba through a policy of mass-reconcentration, which is estimated to have killed between 170,000 and 400,000 Cubans.
+These policies influenced the United States towards declaring war on Spain.

 Early life and career

 Weyler was born in 1838 in Palma de Mallorca, Spain.
 His distant paternal ancestors were originally Prussians and served in the Spanish army for several generations.
 He was educated in his place of birth and in Granada.
 Weyler decided to enter the Spanish army, being influenced by his father, a military doctor.

 He graduated from the Infantry School of Toledo at the age of 16.
 At 20, Weyler had achieved the rank of lieutenant, and he was appointed the rank of captain in 1861.
 In 1863, he was transferred to Cuba, and his participation in the campaign of Santo Domingo earned him the Laureate Cross of Saint Ferdinand.
 During the 1860s, he served as a Spanish attaché in Washington, D.C. during the American Civil War.
 During the Ten Years' War that was fought between 1868 and 1878, he served as a colonel under General Arsenio Martínez Campos, but he returned to Spain before the end of the war to fight against Carlists in the Third Carlist War in 1873.
 In 1878, he was made general.